-- a.
-To act as an advisory group to the city leadership on the City Data Policy - b.
-To promote data driven governance and policy formulation. - c.
-To design and implement solutions and analysis using city data. - d.
-To support industry to design solutions using emerging technologies like AI, ML and Block chain. - e.
-To assess and design use cases critical to the citizens of the city. - f.
-To generate awareness in various stakeholders towards open government initiatives. - g.
-To facilitate data for co-creation and collaboration over civic issues - h.
-To provide critical feedback to the city over the quality and relevance of data provided by city - i.
-To deliver 4 Research paper annually using City Data on Civic Problems in the City - j.
-To design and develop two prototype/ solutions annually on Civic Problems the City - k.
-To organize a data, challenge every half yearly on complex civic problems - 1.
-To organize a Hackathon annually and support shortlisted solutions at city level - m.
-To set up scholarship for postgraduate and graduate interns to work with Office of CDO. - n.
-To publish the progress, report every month - o.
-Prioritize the Data Sets/Feeds for publishing on Data Platform: - p.
-To sensitize ecosystem partners to share the data for leveraging data for solving civic challenges s.
-To support CDO by extending resources (like interns, researchers, technology experts), funds (program sponsorship etc.) and technology (solutions etc.)
+- a) To act as an advisory group to the city leadership on the City Data Policy - b) To promote data driven governance and policy formulation. - c) To design and implement solutions and analysis using city data. - d) To support industry to design solutions using emerging technologies like AI, ML and Block chain. - e) To assess and design use cases critical to the citizens of the city. - f) To generate awareness in various stakeholders towards open government. - g) To facilitate data for co-creation and collaboration over civic issues - h) To provide critical feedback to the city over the quality and relevance of data provided by City. - i) To deliver four Research paper annually using City Data on Civic Problems in the City - j) To design and develop two prototype/ solutions annually on Civic Problems the City - k) To organize a data, challenge every half yearly on complex civic problems - 1) To organize a Hackath on annually and support shortlisted solutions at city level - m) To set up scholarship for postgraduate and graduate interns to work along with CDO. - n) To publish the progress report in three months - o) Prioritize the Data Sets/Feeds for publishing on Data Platform: - p) To sensitize ecosystem partners to share the data for leveraging data for solving civic challenges - q) To support, engage and encourage network/groups/members of data enthusiasts in the city. - r) To improve city capacity over data driven governance and policy formulation. - s) To support CDO by extending resources (like interns, researchers, technology experts), funds (program sponsorship etc.) and technology (solutions etc.) - t) To share data available with partners on Data Platform to promote City Data.